This site uses affiliate links and I may earn a commission at no extra cost to you.

 • Vegan ‘parmesan’ broccoli: Add a generous pinch of nutritional yeast and squeeze of lemon to the base roasted broccoli (or lemon garlic broccoli/ balsamic roasted broccoli) to act as the vegan parmesan cheese.
 A vegan commercial ‘parmesan’ would also work.

 • Asian roasted broccoli: This Asian broccoli combines soy sauce and sesame oil for a ton of flavor.
-We recommend using 1 tbsp sesame oil, 1-2 tsp of soy sauce, and a tablespoon or so of RAW sesame seeds (they’ll toast in the oven).
+I recommend using 1 tbsp sesame oil, 1-2 tsp of soy sauce, and a tablespoon or so of RAW sesame seeds (they’ll toast in the oven).
 For heat, add some chili sauce and/or red pepper flakes.

 • Breadcrumbs: Add a sprinkle of breadcrumbs (panko or regular).
 Use gluten-free if necessary for a crunchy roasted broccoli side dish.